hongzhangblaze/CS854-F24/README.md

 ## Acknowledgement
-*The course is inspired by CSE 585: Advanced Scalable Systems for Generative AI (UMich), CS8803: Systems for AI - LLMs(Gatech), and CS 598: Systems for Generative AI (UIUC).
+*The course is heavily inspired by CSE 585: Advanced Scalable Systems for Generative AI (UMich), CS8803: Systems for AI - LLMs(Gatech), and CS 598: Systems for Generative AI (UIUC).